alakajam-team/alakajam/migrations/README.md

 ## Howto

-Every time you need to change the database model, add an new file using the format `<incremental ID>_<feature>.js` using the same structure:
+Every time you need to change the database model, add a new file using the `<incremental ID>_<feature>.js` format, using the same structure:

 ```
 /**